Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 These patches max out the mentioned properties and, if necessary, prevent them from being changed.

-### Items, Weapons and Words
+### Items

-Unlocks all items, weapons and words.
+Unlocks all items.
 Be careful when doing this as it can prevent you from doing certain quests.

+### Weapons

+Unlocks all weapons and sets them to their max level.

 ### Quests

 Unlocks and sets all quests to completed.

+### Words, Documents, Tutorials

+Unlocks all words, documents and tutorials.

 ### Combo